AustinMichaelColeman/melo-gen-ai/README.md

 ## Features

-- Creates a public playlist on the user's YouTube Music™ account through the ChatGPT plugin.
+- Generates a public playlist on the user's YouTube Music™ account through the ChatGPT plugin.
 - Searches YouTube for each song title provided, adding the first returned result to the playlist.
 - Prioritizes user privacy by seeking consent before starting the song search and playlist creation process.